Introduction: How to Make a USB Laptop Keyboard Controller

 There are two “key-list” text files you can download, named Keyboard_without_number_pad and Keyboard_with_number_pad.
 The “key-list” file should have every key that you will push followed by tabs to make the results more readable and easy to copy into a spreadsheet.

 Marcel Hillesheim has written a Python program that takes much of the manual labor out of my original process.
-I forked Marcel's GitHub repo so I could add support for the Teensy 3.2 and 4.0.
-The forked repo has 3 different Python programs depending on which Teensy you are using.
-It also has two blank key-list files that use the PJRC key codes.
-If you're comfortable running Python, download the key list text file (with or without number pad) and the appropriate matrixgenerator Python program.
+The latest version of his program includes a menu which selects the Teensy LC, 3.2, or 4.0 (but not the Teensy ++2.0).
+The Python program is at his GitHub repo along with two blank key-list files that use the PJRC key codes.
+If you're comfortable running Python, download the key list text file (with or without number pad) and the matrixgenerator Python program.
 It will save you a lot of time.

 Modify as needed: